nightnoryu/chan-scraper/README.md

 __Attention__: by default, if the directory you have selected with `-o` option exists and there was an image with the conflicting name it won't be replaced.

+## Extending
+If you want to add support for another imageboard, there is a simple scheme for an 'extractor'.
+It must contain the following properties:

+  - `NAME` - a string representing imageboard's name.
+For example: `NAME = "fourchan"`;
+  - `get_thread_number(url)` - a function that returns thread's number int according to the URL;
+  - `get_files_urls_names(url)` - a function that returns a list of tuples, each containing file's URL and name;

+Background implementation is up to you, but I suggest reading the documentation on imageboard's API.